The AA: Charitable association

 In 1910, the organisation introduced AA Routes and in 1912, began inspecting hotels and restaurants, issuing AA Star Classification to those deemed to be of sufficient quality and introduced pre-purchase and post-accident repair checks in the 1920s.
 In 1920 members were issued with keys to wooden roadside telephone boxes which could be used to call the organisation for assistance (the boxes had been erected from 1912 as shelters for watchmen or patrolmen).
 There were almost 1,000 boxes in their heyday, and they remained in use until the 1960s.

 After the war, the AA led protests against petrol rationing, which was repealed in 1950.
 1949 saw the launch of a night-time breakdown and recovery service, initially in London only, then extended nationwide.
 The AA Insurance brokerage service was started in 1967.
 The organisation campaigned for the compulsory wearing of seat belts, and for the introduction of unleaded petrol.
 Seat belt legislation became law in the United Kingdom on 1 January 1983 with the Transport Act 1981.
 The AA has lobbied successive governments over what they describe as 'unfair motoring taxes'.

 In February 1972, the AA relocated from its central London offices to Basingstoke.
-It began broadcasting AA Roadwatch traffic reports on commercial radio stations the following year.
-AA Relay was also introduced in 1973, a service that will deliver a broken down vehicle, its driver and passengers, luggage and trailer to anywhere in Britain.
+In the following year it began broadcasting AA Roadwatch traffic reports on commercial radio stations.
+AA Relay was also introduced in 1973, a service that will deliver a broken-down vehicle, its driver and passengers, luggage and trailer to anywhere in Britain.